DilkiHansapani/Stock-Management-System/README.md

 # Stock Management System

 ## Overview
 The **Stock Management System** is a comprehensive solution to manage inventory, pricing, product categories, and seller materials.
-This system allows businesses to add and manage products, their categories, sellers' materials, and pricing to ensure smooth and efficient inventory management.
+This system allows businesses to add and manage products, their categories, sellers, materials, and pricing to ensure smooth and efficient inventory management.

 The system is designed with a modular architecture, consisting of a backend, frontend, and database, all of which are containerized using Docker for easy deployment.